supasuge/Python-random-module-cracker-with-rewind/README.md

 > Incomplete
 > > Please contact me on discord @supasuge if you want you contribute to this project.
+> > > Please note: I am still in the planning/research stage of this project.

 ###### Resources
 https://stackered.com/blog/python-random-prediction/